Current Teaching Faculty

 Geoffrey Wilfong-Pritchard, DMin, teaches courses in Christian Scriptures and Narrative Theology.
 He has a special interest in the use of story in organizational change, and is the minister of St Andrew's United Church in Edmonton.

 Nick Zwaagstra is the director of Chebucto Art Therapy and Counselling Centre in Halifax, Nova Scotia.
 He has a Masters in Counselling degree from Athabasca University, is a Registered Art Therapist (RCAT) in Canada, a Certified Canadian Counsellor (CCC) and a Registered Counselling Therapist (RCT) in Nova Scotia.
-He offers clinical Art Therapy services, Art Therapy Training and Supervision.
+He offers clinical Art Therapy services, and Art Therapy Training and Supervision.
 He has successfully facilitated numerous workshops and presentations in Canada and internationally.